 October 16 is National Bosses Day, yet less than 40 per cent of employees report they have any reason to thank their boss.
 Do our bosses deserve to be thanked?

-With almost one out of every bosses found to lose their temper at the office and are described as “unpredictable”, “control freaks” and “narcissists” by their employees perhaps they don’t deserve any appreciation on National Bosses Day.
+With almost one out of every four bosses found to lose their temper at the office with employees describing them as “unpredictable”, “control freaks” and “narcissists”, perhaps most bosses don’t deserve any appreciation on National Bosses Day.

 Personally, I believe that there are very few genuinely bad bosses, but rather an abundance of bosses who are bad at their jobs.
 Most bosses don’t want to leave people feeling demeaned, disrespected, and de-energized – it’s a terrible way to run a business.
 Yet most bosses are also never offered the knowledge, skills or experiences they require to succeed in their job.